 If someone close to you died due to someone else’s wrongful actions, you might have grounds to file a wrongful death claim.
-In Texas, surviving family members and personal representatives of the decedent’s estate normally have two years to file a wrongful death lawsuit.
+In Texas, surviving family members and personal representatives of the decedent’s estate normally have two years to file a wrongful death lawsuit, as per Texas statute 16.003.
 However, this strictly enforced deadline also comes with several notable exceptions.

 Do not hesitate to speak to an experienced wrongful death attorney if you have lost a loved one in an accident at little to no fault of their own.
 You and your family may be entitled to significant legal compensation.
 The legal team at Fleming Law is standing by to help.
 Contact us today for a free consultation.
 Read on to learn more about wrongful death lawsuits in Texas.